shilpathota/Algorithms_Made_Easy/sortingTechniques/MergeSort/README.md

 Time complexity can be calculated based on the number of split operations and the number of merge operations:O((n−1)+nlog2n)=O(n⋅log2n)
 The number of splitting operations (n−1) can be removed from the Big O calculation above because n⋅log2n will dominate for large n, and because of how we calculate time complexity for algorithms.

+**Best Case Complexity** - It occurs when there is no sorting required, i.e. the array is already sorted.
+The best-case time complexity of merge sort is O(n*logn).

+**Average Case Complexity** - It occurs when the array elements are in jumbled order that is not properly ascending and not properly descending.
+The average case time complexity of merge sort is O(n*logn).

+**Worst Case Complexity** - It occurs when the array elements are required to be sorted in reverse order.
+That means suppose you have to sort the array elements in ascending order, but its elements are in descending order.
+The worst-case time complexity of merge sort is O(n*logn).

 The figure below shows how the time increases when running Merge Sort on an array with n values.

 **Time Complexity**